walkamongus/perlbrew/README.markdown

 as well as installing CPAN modules for a Perl installed with Perlbrew.

 Perlbrew configuration is currently limited.
 Perl compile-time options may be passed to the perlbrew::perl class.

-CPAN installation options may be passed to the perlbrew::cpan::module class.
-Future versions of the perlbrew::cpan::module class will allow for installing from a **cpanfile**.
+Using the perlbrew:perl class will automatically install the Bundle::LWP and Crypt::SSLeay modules if they are not present on the system.
+This enables the installation of CPAN modules from HTTPS mirrors.

+CPAN module installation is done via a dynamically generated cpanfile.

 ## Setup

 ### What perlbrew affects

+* Packages
-* Installs curl package if necessary
+    * curl
-* Installs Perlbrew into $perlbrew_root
-* Optionally install a specific Perl version via Perlbrew
-* Optionaly install CPAN modules using Perlbrew-ed Perl
+* Files
+    * perlbrew root directory
+    * cpanfile
+* Execs
+    * perlbrew installation
+    * perl installation
+    * switch to perl version
+    * cpan installation
+    * Bundle::LWP and Crypt::SSLeay installation
+    * additional cpan module installation

 ### Beginning with perlbrew